WORLD CLASS DESTINATION

 An archipelago of scenic wealth, the Canaries woo and wow with a spectrum of breath-taking landscapes usually only found in vast continents.
 Dig a little deeper than the beach resorts along its coasts and you will discover a land that time forgot, inexorable volcanic peaks overshadow fragrant pine forests, hilltop pueblos, desert dunes, prehistoric sites, subtropical greenery, lava fields and surreal lunar landforms.
 All this under a year-round sun makes for an exciting destination that will captivate adventure-loving groups.

-Quite surprisingly for some small exotic islands there are 5 congress centres that make even theatre style for 8000 possible!
+Quite surprisingly for some small exotic islands there are several congress centres that make even theatre style for 8,000 possible!
 So while the archipelago is an incentive hotspot it can also cater for the serious stuff.
 There are also a lot of remarkable, unusual venues, a large number of deluxe hotels and 4 national parks, one of them a UNESCO World Heritage Site.
-From mountain observatories to submarines, kitesurfing to camel rides, the exciting activities on offer make even the most world-weary traveller take notice.
-The tax and surf breaks are also attractive, almost as much as the Santa Cruz parade at Carnival!
+From mountain observatories to submarines, kitesurfing to whale spotting, the exciting activities on offer make even the most world-weary traveller take notice.

 Each island has its own distinct personality: